Last updated on May 17th, 2024 at 01:37 pm

 When the endolymph moves, it bends the hair cells, and this information is sent to the brain.
 The brain, in turn, processes the signal and helps maintain balance.
 Each semicircular canal responds best to movement in its plane.

-That is, when the head moves in a horizontal plane, the horizontal semicircular canal responds to it.
+When the head moves in a horizontal plane, the horizontal semicircular canal responds to it.
 Any lesion to the semicircular canal results in false information sent to the brain.
-The brain gets confused, which causes the illusion of the surroundings being spinning.
+The brain gets confused, which causes the illusion of the surroundings spinning.

 BPPV is caused by vertigo ear crystals falling from the utricle into the semicircular canal1.
-This results in false information being sent to the brain, leading to vertigo and dizziness.
+This sends false information to the brain, leading to vertigo and dizziness.

 Steps of Semont vertigo manoeuvre